IncredibleProgress/sweetheart.py/README.md

 python3 -m sweet --init
 ```

 Main resources are now located within the `/opt/sweetheart` directory.
-Have a look on it could help you in the next steps for quicker understanding of what is doing sweetheart under the hood.
+Have a look on it could help you later for quicker understanding of what is doing sweetheart under the hood.

-Now start a standalone welcome webapp to ensure that everything is working well.
-With the provided initial config the following command will work only on *Windows 10* with *Windows Terminal* and *Edge* installed.
+Now start the standalone welcome webapp providing the link to documentation.
+With the given initial config the following command will work on *Windows 10* up-to-date with *Windows Terminal* and *Edge* installed.

 ``` sh
 sweet start --webapp
 ```

 In other cases omit the `--webapp` option and open manually the indicated url in a webbrowser.

+## Epilog: your new incredible life starts now !

+Even at this early step, sweetheart allows to make a lot by yourself.
+Enjoy discovering and learning how coding can help and support you today, using best raw materials widely used by GAFAM and others!